eventB-Soton/Rodin-Bundles/README.md

   - EMF SDK 2.22.0.v20200519-1135
   - GEF SDK 3.11.0.201606061308

 Running *mvn clean verify* at the top level will build all bundles.
-If Maven fails and complains about missing toolchain, update *ac.soton.rodinp.releng/toolchains.xml* with the location of the JavaHome and copy it to *$HOME/.m2/* folder.
-Do not commit changes to *toolchains.xml* as this is the setup for Travis CI build.

 Individual bundle can be built by running *mvn clean verify* within the corresponding folder.